 This course examines the constitutional rules and principles that help shape the law of criminal procedure.
-The issues covered include: pretrial rights and proceedings, the adversarial system, interrogation and confessions, and search and seizure.
-Attention will be given to U.S. Supreme Court decisions that interpret and apply federal constitutional provisions to these issues.
+The issues covered include: pretrial rights and proceedings, the adversarial system, interrogation and

 CRJ 572 Seminar in Penal Policy

 This course will address various issues which are relevant to the handling of the offender in the community and the institution.
 It is assumed that entry into the correctional system, both in terms of community-based and institutional alternatives, signifies that offenders have various problems and needs that must be addressed if we are to deal with their potential for reform and recidivism.